Factlink/wordpress-plugin/trunk/readme.txt

 Updated Factlink loader to use the new loader scripts.

 = 1.1 =
-Updated description of Factlink plugin
+Updated description of Factlink plugin.